thinktandem/thinktandem.io/src/content/services/strategy.md

     <h3>Technical SEO</h3>
   </div>
   <div class="col-sm-8">
-    <p>Audits, setup, and configuration all go into making sure that the data is giving you the most insight possible. </p>
+    <p>Audits, setup, and configuration optimize your site to make sure your most valuable audiences are finding you in their top search results. </p>
   </div>
 </div>
 <div class="row">